yoshisuga/MAME4iOS/iOS-res/help.md

 To connect an iPad or iPhone to your TV or a projector, you can either use the Apple HDMI, Component AV Cable, Apple Composite AV Cable, Apple Dock Connector to VGA Adapter, or other compatible cable.

-Use TV Out settings to set up how iPad or iPhone plays videos on your TV.

 When the cable is connected to a TV or projector, MAME4iOS will automatically use it when playing a game.

-Set the TV signal to NTSC or PAL: Choose Video > TV Signal and select NTSC or PAL.
-NTSC and PAL are TV broadcast standards, used in different regions.
-If you are in the Americas, NTSC is probably the correct choice.
-Elsewhere, try PAL.
-If you're not sure, check the documentation that came with your TV or projector.

-You can set the amount of overscan corrections in options menu.

-If you like iOS TVOUT mirror or you use and external 3rd party TVOUT app, you can turn off MAME4iOS native TVOUT in options menu.

 ## MANUAL ROM INSTALLATION